aproko/hedge_nn/README.txt

 To test this function, just run bash test.sh.

 3. train.sh - the shell script allows you to train a new model.
 We've included our training data in ./train/train_dev.txt, but it can be replaced with any data in the format: Label \t Text.
 We've also included our test data in test.txt, which allow us to test the performance of the model on a held out dataset with gold standard labels.
+NOTE: Make sure you download the GoogleNews trained word vectors from https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz and unzip them (so you end up with a .bin file).

 To test this function, just run bash train.sh.